 Were you looking for Commercial Ventilation?

-Sub-Floor Ventilation is another way to protect your home and increase your defenses against dampness, condensation, mould, mildew and other moisture related problems as well as any undesirable odors from the under floor area, attacks from termites, white ants etc, that would not only affect your home structure but your family’s health.
+Subfloor Ventilation is another way to protect your home and increase your defences against dampness, condensation, mould, mildew and other moisture-related problems as well as any undesirable odours from the underfloor area, attacks from termites, white ants etc, that would not only affect your home structure but your family’s health.

-Ventilation and moisture removal from your home is essential for the indoor air quality.
+Ventilation and moisture removal from your home is essential for indoor air quality.
 You will need effective interior ventilation and moisture control to ensure a healthy home and improve asthma management.
-However damp issues are not only caused by lack of interior ventilation.
-Moisture problems often stem from a wet under floor – so condensation on windows and high interior humidity may be unpleasant and affect you and your family’s health, but it could be a symptom of worse problems under your house.
-So, adequate home ventilation, together with effective sub-floor ventilation, make a good team to keep your homes moisture free, mould free and odor free.
+However, damp issues are not only caused by a lack of interior ventilation.
+Moisture problems often stem from a wet underfloor – condensation on windows and high interior humidity may be unpleasant and affect you and your family’s health, but it could be a symptom of worse problems under your house.
+So, adequate home ventilation, together with effective subfloor ventilation, make a good team to keep your home moisture-free, mould free and odour-free.

 How Does It Work?

-A sub-floor ventilation system works in a similar way as roof ventilation.
-They extract damp air from your home in order to allow dry and fresh air to enter your under floor areas.
-Sub-floor ventilation uses pumps or fans, sound insulated ducting, and special high moisture resistant PFC (PVC fume control) ducts.
-They are installed in your sub floor areas to prevent excessive moisture from easily making their way inside your home.
+A subfloor ventilation system works in a similar way to roof ventilation.
+They extract damp air from your home in order to allow dry and fresh air to enter your underfloor areas.
+Sub floor ventilation uses pumps or fans, sound-insulated ducting, and special high moisture resistant PFC (PVC fume control) ducts.
+They are installed in your subfloor areas to prevent excessive moisture from easily making its way inside your home.

-For countries like Australia, which frequently are exposed to storms, it is important to have sub floor ventilation.
+For countries like Australia, which are frequently exposed to storms, it is important to have subfloor ventilation.
 After a raging storm, the soil under your floors becomes damp.
-The moisture can crawl its way through your floors and walls, making your homes vulnerable to moulds which serve as nesting homes for termites as summarised in the Termite Inspection Report which is in accordance with AS 3660 Termite Management.
+The moisture can crawl its way through your floors and walls, making your homes vulnerable to moulds that serve as nesting homes for termites (summarised in the Termite Inspection Report which is in accordance with AS 3660 Termite Management).
 To keep the termites at bay, it is recommended to get rid of the humidity or moisture under your homes and create and maintain a dry environment instead.
-The simplest and most effective way to carry out humidity control under your house is to install a under floor ventilation system.
+The simplest and most effective way to carry out humidity control under your house is to install an underfloor ventilation system.

-Furthermore, aside from nursing termites and white ants – moulds, which are primarily a type of fungi that develop in damp atmosphere, could also result to the discoloration of your homes’ brick walls or tiled floors.
-They are not pleasing to the eyes and are not beneficial to one’s health, so installing sub floor ventilation is a great way to preserve the value of your house and reduce maintenance.
+Furthermore, aside from nursing termites and white ants – moulds, which are primarily a type of fungi that develop in a damp atmosphere, could also result in the discolouration of your homes’ brick walls or tiled floors.
+They are not pleasing to the eyes and are not beneficial to one’s health, so installing subfloor ventilation is a great way to preserve the value of your house and reduce maintenance.

-Sub-floor ventilation is not only a preventive measure; it can also become a cure.
-If your home is experiencing pest attacks or termites and white ants, rising damp, damp sub floor or maybe even rotting floor boards or you and your kids have been experiencing allergies and asthma attacks, it is recommended that you consult an expert with regard to installation of a under floor ventilation system.
-They can visit your home and inspect your sub floor areas to determine what kind of under floor ventilation is appropriate for your home to prevent the problem from worsening.
+Subfloor ventilation is not only a preventive measure; it can also become a cure.
+If your home is experiencing pest attacks or termites and white ants, rising dampness, damp subfloor or maybe even rotting floorboards or you and your kids have been experiencing allergies and asthma attacks, it is recommended that you consult an expert with regard to the installation of an underfloor ventilation system.
+They can visit your home and inspect your subfloor areas to determine what kind of underfloor ventilation is appropriate for your home to prevent the problem from worsening.

-There are many different kinds of sub floor ventilation options, the most common sub-floor ventilation method is the air extraction unit which effectively extract moisture from the under floor. the negative pressure created by the sub floor fan results in replacement air being drawn into the subfloor area through vent and other gaps and openings into the sub floor.
+There are many different kinds of subfloor ventilation options, the most common subfloor ventilation method is the air extraction unit which effectively extracts moisture from the underfloor.
+The negative pressure created by the subfloor fan results in replacement air being drawn into the subfloor area through vents and other gaps or openings into the subfloor.

-Ideally you want to underfloor ventilation when the replacement air is dry.
-As the temperature is higher during the day the relative humidity is lower, so the preference would be to run your sub-floor ventilation system during the day – and avoid running it during wet weather.
-Normally sub-floor ventilation systems are constant or timer operated, however the most efficient way to run and control your sub-floor ventilation system is to have it solar powered – as this ensures it operates during the warmest and driest periods and doesn’t run during wet weather, when the sub floor fan system actually would increase the humidity under the house
+Ideally, you want to ventilate your underfloor when the replacement air is dry.
+As the temperature is higher during the day the relative humidity is lower, so the preference would be to run your subfloor ventilation system during the day – and avoid running it during wet weather.
+Normally subfloor ventilation systems are constant or timer operated, however the most efficient way to run and control your subfloor ventilation system is to have it solar powered – as this ensures it operates during the warmest and driest periods and doesn’t run during wet weather when the subfloor fan system would actually increase the humidity under the house

-A fan forced ducted under floor ventilation system is one of the available options to choose from when it comes to maintaining heritage homes pest-free and decay-free because its installation does not indicate any change to the external appearance of the building.
-Its main function is to improve the airflow to areas where a bunch of stale, damp air is cornered.
-This is achieved by exchanging the air inside the sub floor with fresh outside air through a system of flexible ducting incorporating fans connected to a power source with a timer – or ideally – as mentioned above – the system could be solar powered.
+A fan-forced ducted underfloor ventilation system is one of the best available options to choose from when it comes to maintaining heritage homes pest-free and decay-free because its installation does not indicate any change to the external appearance of the building.
+Its main function is to improve the airflow to areas where stale, damp air is cornered.
+This is achieved by exchanging the air inside the subfloor with fresh outside air through a system of flexible ducting incorporating fans connected to a power source with a timer – or ideally – as mentioned above – the system could be solar-powered.

-Air vents (brick or other types) is the most common ways to try to prevent damp air in your sub floors.
-Air vents are placed in opposite areas of your sub floor.
-It uses natural air cross flow.
+Air vents (brick or other types) is the most common way to try to prevent damp air in your subfloors.
+Air vents are placed in opposite areas of your subfloor.
+It uses natural air crossflow.
 That being said, it allows air to enter from one side and then exit to the other.
 However, it is important to bear in mind that there should not be any garden soil or landscaping covering preventing the air passage.
-Hence, air vents should be put above soil level.
-Also, the sub floor area must be free from any blockage which could interrupt the passage of air to and from the brick vents.
-In ideal conditions these systems are sufficient to prevent problems in your subfloor, however more often than not air vents are not sufficient to ensure a healthy sub floor, but require assistance from a subfloor fan via ducting.
+Hence, air vents should be put above the soil level.
+Also, the subfloor areas must be free from any blockage which could interrupt the passage of air to and from the brick vents.
+In ideal conditions, these systems are sufficient to prevent problems in your subfloor, however, more often than not air vents are not sufficient to ensure a healthy subfloor, but require assistance from a subfloor fan via ducting.

 The methods mentioned above are the most common and effective sub-floor ventilation options that a provider can introduce you to.
 There are more customized ventilation methods than those mentioned that your provider might have devised.
-To obtain a more precise and clear understanding whether your home needs ventilation or not, have an expert assess it and advise you on what you need to do.
-The ventilation method usually depends on the problem that you want to take care of and the size of your property.
-For bigger properties, ducted subfloor fan systems are normally the preferred option, for other buildings subfloor fans or even air vents may provide the necessary cross flow ventilation.
-If you like the idea of nature powering your sub-floor ventilation, but air vents are insufficient, consider a solar powered sub floor ventilation – which in most cases also is more effective than traditional timer operated systems.
+To obtain a more precise and clear understanding of whether your home needs ventilation or not, have an expert assess it and advise you on what you need to do.
+The ventilation method usually depends on the problem that you want to target and the size of your property.
+For bigger properties, ducted subfloor fan systems are normally the preferred option, for other buildings subfloor fans or even air vents may provide the necessary cross-flow ventilation.
+If you like the idea of nature powering your subfloor ventilation, but air vents are insufficient, consider solar-powered subfloor ventilation – which in most cases also is more effective than traditional timer operated systems.

-Having subfloor ventilation in your home definitely increases your defense against fungi and bacteria propagation.
+Having sub floor ventilation in your home definitely increases your defence against fungi and bacteria propagation.
 It helps keep your home a healthy haven for you and your family.

-Installing a ventilation systems may sound costly to you; or you might think that you don’t really need them now.
+Installing a ventilation system may sound costly to you, or you might think that you don’t really need them now.

 But when will you start acting on the problem?
 When it is already at its worst and has caused irreversible damage?
 When a family member has already developed a respiratory illness?

 It is never too late to try something that would benefit you a lot in the future.
-Invest in keeping your home as sound and pristine as it has always been not only on the outside, but also inside; and provide your family a healthier and cleaner living environment.
-Invest in sub floor ventilation now and experience the benefits!
+Invest in keeping your home as sound and pristine as it has always been not only on the outside but also inside; and provide your family with a healthier and cleaner living environment.
+Invest in sub-floor ventilation now and experience the benefits!